rwsarmstrong/strongtrack/README.md

 * PyQT5

 # Installation and running
-Assuming you have python and the libraries listed above installed correctly run python strongtrack.py --video PATHTOYOURVIDEO.MP4 --project_name PROJECTNAME  and you should be presented with the interface as shown above.
+Assuming you have python and the libraries listed above installed correctly run python strongtrack.py

+Now in 0.5 you'll be presented with a GUI interface where you can pick a video to analyse as well as the option to create a new model or load up a previously created model.

-The project name you enter is used to set aside different training data and keyposes for multiple faces.
-XML files, model files and keyposes are created in the base directory alongside strongtrack.py
+The project name you enter/use is used to set aside different training data and keyposes for multiple faces.
+XML files, model files and keyposes are created in the 'projects' directory.

 # Example Usage
 Video the subject pulling a series of keyposes.
 Neutral, jaw fully open, closed smile, lips funnel, lip pucker, brow up, brow down, eye closed.
 These keyposes are useful for quickly training a landmark model.
-As of ver 0.3 this tool is stil very much built for mostly stationary faces so if possible a head mounted camera is strongly recommended, but footage with a mostly stationary subject will still work.
+As of ver 0.5 this tool is stil very much built for mostly stationary faces so if possible a head mounted camera is strongly recommended, but footage with a mostly stationary subject will still work.

 Upon opening this video with StrongTrack you'll be presented with the video alongside a generic unmatched set of facial landmarks.
 Scrolling the video and entering landmarks is only possible when the video is paused.
 Pause the video with the SPACE KEY at the neutral pose and place the landmarks at the corresponding place upon the face.
 It's important you start with a neutral frame because this will enable you to later use the N key whenever you want to return the lips to a neutral pose, which is a great time saver.